scooter11961/SeleniumExamples/README.md

 SeleniumExamples

-[7/1/2012] This is a very loosly organized project to demonstrate syntax examples, and differences between my use of Selenium 1 and Selenium 2 / Webdriver as wel las Selenium grid.
+[7/1/2012] This is a very loosely organized project to demonstrate syntax examples, and differences between my use of Selenium 1 and Selenium 2 / Webdriver as well as Selenium grid.

 Most code examples will be in java.

-Scott
+Local environment setup/preconditions:

+TODO